 U-locks are composed of two components; a U-shaped steel shackle and the locking barrel.
 When connected, they give it a distinctive “D” shape.
 They are one of the most robust forms of locks for day-to-day use and a secure deterrent to thieves.

 Available in a wide range of materials and sizes, and an even wider range of prices, U-locks are suitable for almost any location and for any bike.
-Because of the fixed dimensions of a U-lock, they are ideal when partnered with another cable lock, which can be used to lock the wheels, quick-release components or accessories to the frame.
+Because of the fixed dimensions of a U-lock, they are ideal when partnered with another cable lock.
+Cable locks can be used to lock the wheels, quick-release components or accessories to the frame.
 Some also come with frame mounts, avoiding the hassle of carrying the lock yourself.

 If your Sold Secure approved D-lock comes with an additional auxiliary cable, please be aware that the cable is unlikely to be included in the approved rating.
 It will just be the U-lock.